 High deductibles, coinsurance costs, co-pays, and narrow care networks make it tough for some workers to access benefits.

-For all these reasons, smart employers often supplement group major medical plans with a variety of benefits designed to help bridge the healthcare affordability gap, and get workers and their families to a doctor when they need to see a doctor.
+For these reasons, smart employers often supplement group medical plans with additional benefits.
+These benefits help bridge the healthcare affordability gap.
+They also ensure workers and their families can see a doctor when needed.

-- Direct primary care memberships.
-Employees and/or employers pay an affordable, set monthly fee, like a health club subscription, to a primary care doctor’s practice.
+• Direct primary care memberships.
+Employees and/or employers pay an affordable, set monthly fee to a primary care doctor’s practice.
 In return, the worker and his or her family members receive as many appointments or primary care services as they need, at no additional cost.
 Read more about Direct Primary Care here.

 Take Care of Disabled Employees